Headshot photography: Studio lighting – Westcott Eyelighter

 With portrait lighting for head shots, there are so many configurations – all the way from dramatic lighting, to very even light – but always keeping in mind that the lighting needs to look flattering.
 It is all in how we balance the various lights, and how we add fill-light.

-The first time I encountered the Eye-lighter (vendor), was at the After Dark Edu photography conventions, and I was fascinated by this lighting device and the results it gave.
+The first time I encountered the Westcott Eyelighter (B&H / Amazon), was at the After Dark Edu photography conventions, and I was fascinated by this lighting device and the results it gave.
 There is a distinctive curved high-light that it gives to the bottom part of your subject’s eyes.
 How much of a reflection, will depend on how you position the Eyelighter.

-- I used three Profoto D1 Air 500 W/s studio lights (vendor) for my lights.
+- I used three Profoto D1 Air 500 Ws studio lights (affiliate) for my lights.

 - The main light on her was diffused with the huge Profoto RFi 5.0′ Octa Softbox